CuriousIbrahim/Code-Counting/README.md

 ## Current Known Bugs

-- For C and C++ projects, Code Counting might print multiple lines for the language C and C++ and they all contain the exact same amount of lines of code and number of files.
-They are the same object but tracking different file extensions (.h, .cpp, .c, ...)
+- ~~For C and C++ projects, Code Counting might print multiple lines for the language C and C++ and they all contain the exact same amount of lines of code and number of files.
+They are the same object but tracking different file extensions (.h, .cpp, .c, ...)~~ - Fixed on July 2, 2018